jshin313/site/content/posts/college/low-level.md

 * Problem: If we have a page table entry (PTE) for every virtual address, the number of entries will be the number of addressable virtual addresses.
 For MIPS assembly, only words are addressable, so the number of addressable addresses is the number of addresses divided by 4.
 So (2^32)/(4) = 2^30 = 1 billion addressable virtual addresses for MIPS, which means around 1 billion page table entires.
 This is a problem since we would need to store 1GB of mappings for every program if we wanted to use virtual memory.
 * Solution: Divide virtual memory into chunks (**pages**) instead of words
 * Page = Chunk of memory
-* Page size: (Usually around 4kB or 1024 words per page) or even 2MB
+* Page size: (Usually around 4kB or 1024 words per page) or 2MB
 * Each page table entry now covers a range/chunk of data that is a page instead of just a word
 * Tradeoff: less flexible with how to use RAM since you have to move a page at a time